-The Patrol Challenge is a most unique event.
-Here’s some info to tell you about it.
+The Patrol Challenge is a most unique event!

 The PC has 3 parts, Photo Safari, Activities & Scavenger Hunt.
 Everything is done for points.
 You choose what parts you want to do – all, some or a combination.
 Most Patrols (a Patrol is 3-8 Scouts) do a combination of what they like from all 3 parts.

 This is a Scout Activity – not a race.
+At first all this may seem daunting but don't worry.
 Bottom line is it doesn’t matter who wins or how you score.
 What matters is that your Scouts (and you) have fun, learn and take advantage of the hundreds of ‘teachable moments’ the PC offers.

 Scouts are given clues to figure out locations using the internet or any other source of research.
 Once they figure out the location they take their photo there as proof.

 Activities are usual and unusual things to do.
-For example baking cookies and delivering to Police or Fire stations, videoing a commercial about the Patrol Challenge, making a boat out of cardboard or bottles for an Adult Leader to row are some unusual activities.
-Usual activities can be collecting food for the homeless, attending a Religious service, camping in your back yard or a random act of kindness.
+For example, baking cookies and delivering to Police or Fire stations, making a video of a skit or commercial they write, making a boat out of cardboard or bottles for an Adult Leader to row are some unusual activities.
+Usual activities can be collecting food for the homeless, attending a Religious service, camping in your backyard or a random act of kindness.

 Scouts figure out clues that lead to a Scavenger Hunt item then collect it.
 Same premise as Activities, there are usual and unusual items to obtain.